Now Performing in the Rocky Top Theater

 If you are a fan of John Wayne and can remember the stories you have just read, then chances are you are a fan of Red Skelton's.

-When you take a trip to Las Vegas make plans to see the only family friendly comedy show playing in Las Vegas.
+When you take a trip to Pigeon Forge make plans to see the only family friendly comedy show paying tribute to Red in Pigeon Forge.

 CLICK HERE or on the Show Schedule link above to make your reservations to see Brian Hoffman's Remembering Red - A Tribute to Red Skelton.